Yap Day: History

 In 1968, the Yap Islands Congress created Yap District Day to preserve Yapese culture.
-The date March 1 was chosen because it was considered the "most pleasant" season because of its dryness.
+The date March 1 was chosen because it was considered the "most pleasant" season due to its dryness.
 The event's name was changed to Yap Day in March 1979.

 In 1990, Yap Day activities included running, bicycling, juggling, tug of war, coconut husking, and basket weaving.
 Five dances were also held.
 Most of these activities and dances were aimed at preserving the culture of Yap properly.

 In 1999, Yap Day was held as a three-day celebration starting on February 28.
 This was reportedly to accommodate the children's school schedule, though observers also noted that this coincided with Yap's tourist flight schedules.
 The opening ceremony was conducted almost entirely in Yapese.
 Different dances were held for the boys, girls, women, and men, including standing, sitting, and stick dances.
 Activities included children's cultural games such as target shooting or basket weaving.
 Booths around the dance arena represented the outer islands of Yap and international organizations such as the Peace Corps.
 Other booths sold food.

 As of 2001, a member of the Yap Women's Association served each year on the organising committee.
 In 2002, Yap Day was broadcast throughout the Federated States of Micronesia on radio and throughout Yap proper on television.